Survey Propagation: A Resource Allocation Solution for Large Wireless Networks: Survey Propagation for Resource Allocation

-To overcome this problem, Survey Propagation transmits a different type of messages, called surveys, between variable and functional nodes.
-The main idea is to use the surveys to identify the state of the variables in clusters that satisfy the CSP, i.e., whether the variables $x_{i,q}$ are fixed to a certain logical value "0" or "1", or if they are in an indifferent "*" state.
+The surveys are used to identify the state of the variables in clusters that satisfy the CSP, i.e., whether the variables $x_{i,q}$ are fixed to a certain logical value "0" or "1", or if they are in an indifferent "*" state.
 In other words, if resource $q$ cannot be allocated to base station $i$ ($x_{i,q}=\text{"}0\text{"}$), if resource $q$ must be allocated to base station $i$ ($x_{i,q}=\text{"}1\text{"}$), or if base station $i$ is indifferent to the allocation of $q$ ($x_{i,q}=\text{"}*\text{"}$).
 For example, such cases occur when a neighboring base station has been already allocated resource $q$, when the only available resource for base station $i$ is resource $q$, and when base station $i$ has many available resources and none of its neighbors are already using them, respectively.
 When the state of a variable $x_{i,q}$ is fixed to "0" or "1", it can be removed from the problem.
 This is because, for the satisfaction of the CSP, its value has been set.
 This means, only the logical value of the variables in the indifferent state remains to be identified.
 By iteratively repeating this procedure, the original problem is reduced.
 In every iteration a smaller problem is considered until the space of satisfying solutions is formed by a single cluster.

 Specifically, the survey transmitted from a functional node $\alpha_i$ or $\beta_e$ to a connected variable node $x_{i,q}$ is a real number $\eta_{\alpha_i\rightarrow x_{i,q}} \in [0,1]$.
 The survey transmitted from a variable node $x_{i,q}$ to a connected functional node $\alpha_i$ or $\beta_e$ is a triplet $\pi_{x_{i,q}\rightarrow \alpha_i}=(\pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{u}, \pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{s}, \pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{*})$ formed by three real numbers $\pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{u}$, $\pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{s}$ and $\pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{*}$\footnote{In case the considered functional node is $\beta_e$ instead of $\alpha_i$, the subindex is changed accordingly}.
 These surveys can be interpreted as probabilities of warning \cite{Braunstein2005}.
 Specifically, $\eta_{\alpha_i\rightarrow x_{i,q}}$ can be seen as the probability that functional node $\alpha_i$ warns the variable node $x_{i,q}$ to take the correct value in order to satisfy clause $\alpha_i$.
 Similarly, $\pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{u}$, $\pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{s}$ and $\pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{*}$ can be interpreted as the probabilities that variable node $x_{i,q}$ sends a warning to functional node $\alpha_i$ informing it that $x_{i,q}$ cannot satisfy the clause ($\pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{u}$), that it can satisfy it ($\pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{s}$) or that it is indifferent ($\pi_{x_{i,q}\rightarrow \alpha_i}^\mathrm{*}$).
 All these surveys are recursions calculated from the messages received from neighboring nodes in the factor graph of the CSP.